sethrj/swig-fortran-dev/README.md

 Discussion points
 =================
 - What to name constructor/destructor, especially in context of shared pointers
+ - create : allocate C++ memory (new) and call constructor
+ - retain : possible "constructor" that takes existing RCP and increments its reference
+ - release : decrement reference count or call destructor

 - How to handle shared pointer wrapping: treat it just like the regular pointer, except other objects can hold a reference to it?
-- Is f90 the right extension for Fortran2003 code?
+- Is f90 the right extension for Fortran2003 code? (yes)
-- Fortran assertions
-- Unit tests
+- Unit tests and SWIG autoconf integration
 - Try to keep compatible with C++ types (namely `size_t` in array sizes) or replace with more fortran-friendly `int` type?